hadasbm/n8n-interview-prep-agent/README.md

 🔗 Webhook	Trigger via n8n + validate requests	https://hadasbenmoshe.app.n8n.cloud/...

 ---

-⚙️ API Endpoints (For Reference)
+## ⚙️ API Endpoints (For Reference)

-These are pre-hosted, you don’t need to run them:
+The Flask API provides these endpoints:

+You don't need to host these – already deployed.

-POST /extract_resume: Extracts text from uploaded resume
+- 'POST /extract_resume': Extracts text from uploaded resume

-POST /generate_docx: Generates a formatted Word document
+- 'POST /generate_docx': Generates a formatted Word document

 ---

-🔍 Troubleshooting
+## 🔍 Troubleshooting

-Common Issues
+### Common Issues

-1. Webhook not working
+**1. Webhook not working**

-Check the webhook URL in send_to_n8n.py
+- Check the webhook URL in send_to_n8n.py

-Ensure n8n workflow is activated
+- Ensure n8n workflow is activated

-Verify webhook ID matches
+- Verify webhook ID matches

-2. File processing errors
+**2. File processing errors**

-Ensure resume is in PDF or DOCX format
+- Ensure resume is in PDF or DOCX format

-Check file size limits
+- Check file size limits

-Verify file is not corrupted
+- Verify file is not corrupted

 ---

-📣 Want to Share?
+## 📣 Want to Share?

 After running successfully, feel free to share your results or write your own post!
 This agent is especially helpful for: